 How do you handle late fees?

 The #1 concern for any property management team is non-payment of rent.
+Although 88% of property managers increased rental rates in the past year, maximizing rent is not an art – it is a science.
 If a tenant pays rent past the due date or grace period, a property team should have an established and expected late fee policy.
 Although late fees generate extra revenue, the true purpose of a late fee is to nudge a tenant to get back on track with rent payments.
 Late fees typically run between 3 and 10 percent of the monthly rental rate, but some property management companies add additional late fees each day to encourage tenants to pay rent as soon as possible.